krishauser/Klampt/Cpp/docs/Manual-Geometry.md

 ### Within distance

 Availability (in addition to collision detection issues)
-- Primitive box - OccupancyGrid isn't implemented (requires box-box distance computation)
-- OccupancyGrid - OccupancyGrid isn't implemented (requires box-box distance computation)
+- OccupancyGrid - OccupancyGrid isn't implemented -- need to walk around nearby cells
-- Heightmap - anything isn't implemented
+- Heightmap - anything isn't implemented.
+Should at least be able to do this for points and spheres -- need to walk around nearby cells.

 Correctness
 - Reported implicit surface elements can be outside of the actual geometry by tolerance

 Speed (in addition to collision detection issues)
 - PointCloud - PointCloud is slow
+- OccupancyGrid - almost anything is slow

 ### Distance